afshaalzubair/hello-world-many-languages/README.md

 ## Purpose

-This repository contains the Hello World program in a considerable amount of different languages.
+This repository contains the Hello World program in a considerable amount of different programming languages.

 ## Languages